WWBN/AVideo/README.md

 If you are not sure how to install one of these tools take a look at this <a href="http://tutorials.youphptube.com" target="_blank">video tutorial</a>.

-Take a look at our <a href="http://tutorials.youphptube.com/video/how-to-install-youphptube-in-a-fresh-unbutu-server" target="_blank">video tutorials site</a>, you will find several useful information like:
+Take a look at our <a href="http://tutorials.youphptube.com/video/how-to-install-youphptube-in-a-fresh-ubuntu-server" target="_blank">video tutorials site</a>, you will find several useful information like:
-- How to Install YouPHPTube in a fresh Unbutu Server
+- How to Install YouPHPTube in a fresh Ubuntu Server
 - How to Upload a Video File
 - How to update your YouPHPTube version
 - How to translate YouPHPTube to another language